-Of all the learning difficulties, ADHD or Attention Deficit / Hyperactivity Disorder is perhaps the one of the most difficult for teachers to manage in the classroom and for parents to manage at home.
+Of all the learning difficulties, ADHD or Attention Deficit / Hyperactivity Disorder is perhaps one of the most difficult for teachers to manage in the classroom and for parents to manage at home.
 Find out more about diagnosis and intervention options available if your child has ADHD.

 Children with the symptoms of ADHD live daily under huge amounts of stress, as do the parents and siblings who live with and love these children on a daily basis.
 Their learning and their social functioning are both undermined by their excessive need to move, to act without thinking and to quickly lose attention for the tasks at hand.